There is nothing I can do about the way I am.

 School was actual hell as my friends and I scurried to complete our factions of thesis.
 As tough it seemed, I grew closer with all of them and we had fun, GOD FORBID, planning our thesis show.

 My project was a graphic design medium paired with an extremely satirical lens.
-You can only imagine most people liked it EXCEPT for the teachers because, according to these small-minded artists, “Computer art takes no talent.”
+You can only imagine most people liked it EXCEPT for the teachers because, according to these artists, “Computer art takes no talent.”

 I had spent hundreds of hours on each of my pieces, managed to get my point across, and provided humor all the while.